MalakAlsalem/Website-Optimization/README.md

 - Optimize images via [optimizilla.com][2].
 - Replace all querySelector & querySelectorAll with getElementById & getElementsByClassName.
 - Make the varibles as a global varibles to avoid creation every time functions runs.
-- Convert *"sizeSwitcher and changeSliderLabel functions"* into an objects to reduce using loops & function calls.
+- Convert *"sizeSwitcher function"* into an glabal varible as an object to reduce using loops & function calls.
 - Move *"scrollTop varible"* out of loop to avoid creation every time iside a loop.
 - Set *"document.getElementsByClassName("randomPizzaContainer");" and "document.getElementById("movingPizzas1");"* in a globle varibles.
 - Pull *"dx" and "newwidth" varibles* out of loop and function to aviod recreate and recalculate them every time.